 Adolescent Substance Use Program

-David’s Loft Clinical Programs provides substance use treatment for adolescents.
+David’s Loft Clinical Programs provides adolescent substance use treatment.

 Intensive Outpatient Program (IOP)

 David’s Loft Clinical Programs provides intensive outpatient adolescent substance use treatment for adolescents age 12 – 17.
 The program is an 8-week program were the young person receives a combination of group therapy, individual therapy, and in-home/community support.
 In all, youth enrolled in the IOP program receive between 6 and 10 hours a week of treatment and support.

 The program structure includes:

 - Three (3) two (2) hour group sessions per week

 - 1-2 in-home/community face-to-face visits per week

 The IOP utilizes a motivational interviewing (MI) treatment modality to change substance use behavior.
 MI is a client-centered cognitive behavioral approach that seeks to address and engage an individual’s reluctance and ambivalence to change their behavior through the application of four principles:

 - Empathy (Conceptualizing the world through the experiences of the individual);